jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 but with the single
 representative genome taxa FASTAs instead.

+Summary plots of the single genome mappings can be seen under `02-scripts/099-SingleGenome_MappingStatistics_Summary.Rmd`.

 > The reference genome files are not provided here due to the large size

 ### Performance of super-reference vs. single genome mapping